Hevagog/adm-stack-inference/docs/report/src/02-data.md

 ![Gaussian Mixture Model Fit to Log Time to Accepted Answer](img/02/gmm-to-acc-ans.png){#fig:gmm-acc-ans width=60%}

 This result led to the conclusion that answer-based analysis was challenging due to the lack of sufficient data points with defined accepted answer characteristics.
+Scraping more data, just to analyze only a fraction of questions seemed infeasible, that's why we dropped this idea.

 ## Tag Cardinality and Filtering

 The raw dataset contained an excessively large vocabulary of **22,753 unique tags**.
-Initially, the 7,684 most frequent tags were analyzed.
 The top five most frequent initial tags were `python` (1528), `c#` (746), `javascript` (703), `c++` (689), and `java` (592).
+For simplicity sake, we initially focused on the 7,684 most frequent tags.

-The majority of questions had only one tag (38,547), although multi-label instances were present (3,015 questions had 2 tags; 464 had 3).
+The majority of questions in this subset had only one tag (38,547), although multi-label instances were present (3,015 questions had 2 tags; 464 had 3).

 To create a manageable feature space for initial classification attempts, two approaches were considered: